Xmetalfanx/linuxSetup/tests/debianBasedTests.md

 * Menus are still an issue with TMM ...and apparently Java was already installed in my test

 * with Audio-Recorder on Debian ...the snap may be the only real option -  Snap also doesn't seem to be installed by default

-* Deadbeef is in the [https://www.deb-multimedia.org/](https://www.deb-multimedia.org/) repo ...not sure I want to go that route ...maybe i could include that option and/or the snap option and give the user the choice/info to choose on their own

 ---